ellap4n/studio-project/README.md

 # studio-project
+my studio project!
-(still very much in progress I haven't coded a lot of it yet) the URL for my webpage is: https://ellap4n.github.io/studio-project/
+the URL for my webpage is: https://ellap4n.github.io/studio-project/

 ## Formulating the idea
 I'm interested in art from rules and glitches.
 Both are topics with endless possibilities within.

 #### Art from rules
 The idea for this topic I have is for the user to answer a prompt, and the code will scan the string for specific characters or rules (# of vowels etc.) which will trigger different outcomes.
 Each response would output a unique outcome based on these 'rules'.
-Rules aer fundamental in code as esseantially everything you write in code is a rule - its unchanging and cannot be removed once determined.
+Rules are fundamental in code as esseantially everything you write in code is a rule - its unchanging and cannot be removed once determined.

 #### Glitches
 I really liked my workshop 3 exploration - the morer you click, the more tinted the images became.
 I could replace the tint with glitches - the more you click, the more the image glitches, playing into the idea of entropy - where the chaos, or entropy of the universe tends to a maximum.
 The more you interact with something, the less ordered it becomes.
 Consumerism - use breaks things down, but if you leave it as it is it will remain pristine.
 Naivety.
 The more you think, the more problems you discover.